kalthommusa/Item_Catalog_Project2/README.md

   2. Install [Vagrant](https://www.vagrantup.com/downloads.html)
   3. Download [Udacity Vagrantfile](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59822701_fsnd-virtual-machine/fsnd-virtual-machine.zip)

-## How to run the project
+## How to run the project:

-  1. Clone this repository inside the vagrant diroctory that you just downloaed by running : git clone git://github.com/kalthommusa/Item_Catalog_Project2.git
+  * Clone this repository inside the vagrant directory that you just downloaded by running: git clone git://github.com/kalthommusa/Item_Catalog_Project2.git

+## Start your machine

-  2. Navigate to cd vagrant
+  1. Navigate to cd vagrant
   3. Run vagrant up
   4. Run vagrant ssh
-  5. Navigate to cd /vagrant
+  5. Access the shared folder cd /vagrant
   6. Navigate to cd Item_Catalog_Project2

+## Setup the database

+  1. To create the database, run python database_setup.py
+  2. To populate the database with some data(optional), run populate_database.py
-  7. Run project.py
+  7. To start the application, run project.py
-  8. open up the browser to http://localhost:5000
+  8. To access the application, open up the browser to http://localhost:5000

 ## JSON Endpoints